ND Primorje

-Nogometno društvo Primorje or simply ND Primorje is a Slovenian football club which plays in the town of Ajdovščina.
-The club was established in 2011.
-They competes in the Slovenian Second League, the second level of Slovenian football.
+Nogometno društvo Primorje Ajdovščina or simply ND Primorje is a Slovenian football club based in Ajdovščina that competes in the Slovenian First League, the top tier of the Slovenian football league system.
+The club was established in 2011 as the successor of defunct NK Primorje and has played in the Slovenian top flight since the 2024–25 season.

 History

-The club was founded in June 2011 as Nogometno društvo Ajdovščina after the dissolution of NK Primorje, a club which folded a couple of months earlier due to high financial debt, and after failing to obtain competition licences issued by the Football Association of Slovenia.
+The club was founded in June 2011 as DNŠ Ajdovščina after the dissolution of NK Primorje, a club from the same town which folded a month earlier due to high financial debt and after failing to obtain competition licences issued by the Football Association of Slovenia.
 They merged their first team with ŠD Škou before the beginning of the 2012–13 season.
-The team gained promotion to the third level after finishing as runners-up of the 2012–13 Littoral League.

-In 2016, the club was renamed as ND Primorje.
+In the same season, the team gained promotion to the Slovenian Third League after finishing as runners-up of the 2012–13 Littoral League.
+In the 2014–15 season, the club won the West division of the Slovenian Third League.
+Following the season, they played in promotion play-offs for the Slovenian Second League, but lost 4–2 on aggregate to Zarica Kranj to miss out on promotion.

+In 2018, the team started competing under the name ND Primorje and reintroduced the red and black team colours used by the now defunct NK Primorje.

+In the 2023–24 season, Primorje became champions of the Slovenian Second League and were promoted to the Slovenian PrvaLiga, Slovenia's top division, 13 years after the previously disbanded club last played in the top tier.

 Stadium

 The team play their home matches at Ajdovščina City Stadium, a 1,630 capacity stadium in Ajdovščina.
 The stadium was renovated during the 2009–10 season, and was reopened in September 2010.